ToobaZaki/Edge-Detection-Tool/README.md

-# Edge-Detection-Tool

 🖼️ Edge Detection Web App
-This is a simple yet effective web-based application for edge detection using Sobel, Prewitt, and Canny operators.
-Built with Flask and OpenCV, the app allows users to upload an image and view edge-detected outputs using different filters—all from a sleek browser interface.
+A simple web-based application for edge detection using Sobel, Prewitt, and Canny operators.
+Built with Flask and OpenCV, it lets users upload an image and view processed outputs with a stylish interface.

 🔍 Features
-📤 Upload any image (JPG, PNG, etc.)
+📤 Upload an image (PNG, JPG, etc.)

-⚙️ Automatically apply:
+⚙️ Apply:

-Sobel Operator
+Sobel

-Prewitt Operator
+Prewitt

-Canny Edge Detection
+Canny

-🖥️ Display original and processed images side-by-side
+🖥️ See original and edge-detected results

-🎨 Clean, modern UI with responsive design
+🎨 Modern UI with clean visuals

-📸 Live Preview
-Upload → Detect → Compare Results
-Simple and intuitive UI built with HTML/CSS and Flask templates.

 🚀 Getting Started
 Prerequisites